VaishnaviGanamukkala/DSP_Lab/README.md

 # DSP_Lab
-This repo contains the Matlab programs for Digital Signal Processing Lab.
+This repo contains the MATLAB programs for Digital Signal Processing Lab.